ethan0905/Starton_hackathon_2022/README.md

 ## 📈 Business model

-- For each contract, we take a pourcentage of the total amount (6% for services)
+  1. Free to use under 1000$.
-- Create a coin and add staking during the mission
+      -> Goal: Increase user adoption and grow daily user database.
-- Add different type of contract
+  2. For each contract, we take 5% pourcent of the total amount.
-- We just need a team with several developper
+  3. Once we have enough daily users, fundraising with money going into:
-- A contract less than 100$ will be free to attract some users
+      a) 10% of capital into marketing
-- With a DAO, we didn't a huge fund rising
+      b) 15-20% of capital into development

 ## 🖥️ Development perspective